 WCCTAC will require substantial funding commitments from non-federal sources to fully fund the HCT alternatives, especially short-term improvements over the next five years.
-The state of California has seen an increase in the amount of non-federal funding sources being pursued by regional and local stakeholders including sales tax, property tax, gas tax, and bonding.
 Once the HCT alternatives have progressed, WCCTAC will need to prioritize improvements based on anticipated funding at a local/regional level.
 Key steps to secure state, regional, and local funding commitments include:

-• Technical outreach to funding partners regarding funding availability: To start, WCCTAC will need to determine the extent to which existing funds may be available to support the HCT alternatives.
+- Technical outreach to funding partners regarding funding availability: To start, WCCTAC will need to determine the extent to which existing funds may be available to support the HCT alternatives.
 Most existing state, regional, and local transportation funding streams are fully committed to other projects.
 However, some funds, including federal formula funds received by the state and the region, are routinely allocated to new projects.
 Outreach to funding partners at Caltrans, MTC, and CCTA is essential to understand the competitive nature of each funding source, the potential amount and timing of available funding, as well as the application process.
-In addition, this layer of outreach will help to educate key staff within these agencies about the magnitude of the study funding requirements, including cash flows and the timing of specific funding needs.

-- Executive outreach regarding potential funding commitments: Executive-level outreach from WCCTAC membership is required to inform and request support from state, regional, and local leaders who can help to shape future funding for the projects selected for advancement.
+In addition, this layer of outreach will help to educate key staff within these agencies about the magnitude of the study funding requirements, including cash flows and the timing of specific funding needs. - Executive outreach regarding potential funding commitments: Executive-level outreach from WCCTAC membership is required to inform and request support from state, regional, and local leaders who can help to shape future funding for the projects selected for advancement.
 Initially, this will include high-level discussions with officials in the region responsible for allocating transportation funding.
 The primary purpose of these meetings is to ask officials what they can do to contribute to the program.
 To achieve ultimate success in funding, these executives will need to serve as political champions for additional funding.
 Funding options for consideration should include enhancement of traditional transportation funding sources, as well as alternative funding sources.
 As outlined in this report, alternative funding sources for capital improvements could include a local sales tax, property tax, vehicle registration fee, local government contributions, TIF, CFD, and joint development. - Legislative outreach regarding new funding mechanisms: Funding to deliver selected alternatives may very likely require legislative action to re-confirm existing funding sources, such as cap-and-trade, and develop new funding streams.
 Any legislative action will require a new round of outreach to members of the state legislature to encourage their support for the legislation.
 WCCTAC may benefit from partnering with the CCTA which already regularly pursues these types of efforts.